-❖ Other than scheduled tours, family members or friends are not permitted in the cafeteria/kitchen area.

-- ❖ All food service employees may receive a complimentary lunch of up to \$3.75 in value on a daily basis.
-Food may only be consumed during the lunch period designated by the Food Service Coordinator, except for the purposes of tasting for flavor. - Employees may not take home or give away cafeteria food or supplies.
+- ❖ Other than scheduled tours, family members or friends are not permitted in the cafeteria/kitchen area. - ❖ All food service employees may receive a complimentary lunch, not to include a la carte or non-reimbursable beverages, of up to \$4.65 (Four dollars and 65/100) in value on a daily basis.
+Food may only be consumed during the lunch period designated by the Director of Food Service, except for the purposes of tasting for flavor. - Employees may not take home or give away cafeteria food or supplies.
 This includes cooked, uncooked, and leftover foods.
 No food is permitted to leave the premises.
-Violation of such will be subject to disciplinary action. - ❖ Attendance Every position in the Food Service Department is vital to the success of the operation.
+Violation of such will be subject to disciplinary action. - Attendance Every position in the Food Service Department is vital to the success of the operation.
 It is important to be in your cafeteria every day of the week.
 It is understandable that emergencies and illness do make some absences unavoidable.
 However, appointments should be made before or after work hours.
 It is the responsibility of the employee to notify his/her manager of an absence at the earliest opportunity, but in no case later than two hours prior to the start of your shift.